josephden16/backend-stage-two/DOCUMENTATION.md

 ![Class Diagram for Person Resource](./uml-diagram.jpg)

-The class diagram above shows the properties and methods that can be operated on the `Person` resource.
+The class diagram above shows the properties and methods that are available on the `Person` resource.

 ## Base URL